jcm0905/CS544/README.md

 1. Open 2 terminals: one for the client and one for the server

-2. Navigate to the main project folder in both terminals: FTPQUIC
+2. Navigate to the `FTPQUIC` folder in both terminals

 4. Activate the Python Virtual Environment in both terminals
 ```sh